 IF I AM ALREADY TIRED, SHOULDN’T I SPEND MORE TIME IN BED?

-It’s all over the media these days: The majority of people are sleep deprived.
-They say that we need to prioritise sleep, and get more of it.
-They also say that we used to sleep more, and blame our lack of sleep for a multitude of problems, from more accidents, our lack of productivity, greater rates of depression and anxiety, and even weight gain.
+It’s all over the media these days: the majority of people are sleep deprived.
+They say that we need to prioritise sleep and get more of it.
+They also say that we used to sleep more and blame our lack of sleep for a multitude of problems, from more accidents, our lack of productivity, higher rates of depression and anxiety, and even weight gain.

 If you are having difficulties with getting to sleep at the start of the night, even though it is quite counter-intuitive, waiting up until you feel sleepy before going to bed is one of the best ways to ensure that you will fall asleep quickly once you are in bed.

 If you are having difficulties with waking up during the night, one of the quickest ways to reduce the amount of time that you spend awake during the night is to reduce your time in bed.

 WHAT IS SLEEP RESTRICTION?

 It sounds pretty scary to people that are already not sleeping enough, but sleep restriction doesn’t aim to reduce the amount of time that you sleep each night at all.
 What it is actually seeking to do is reduce the amount of time that you spend in bed awake each night.
 For this reason, at the Melbourne Sleep Disorders Centre where I work, we call it bed restriction, not sleep restriction.